PROGRAMMES TARGET POINTS AT WHICH ADOLESCENT HEALTH CAN BE EFFECTIVELY ADDRESSED

 Policy Advocacy and Community Mobilization for Youth Programming

 AHI implements advocacy, sensitisation, mobilization and public enlightenment at both national and state levels with the aim of creating an enabling environment for youth programming.
 Working in partnership with allies within and outside government, such sustained advocacy target policy makers, community leaders, media practitioners, trade unions, parents and youths, and facilitate action on young people’s sexual and reproductive health and information needs.
-Some of our advocacy and community mobilization programs include:

 Promoting Youth Access to Sexual and Reproductive Health Education and Counselling

 AHI implements an innovative peer education program in over 50 secondary schools in Lagos State through Health and Life Planning Clubs (HLPC).
 These clubs are coordinated by trained peer educators and teachers, and provide a forum for young people to acquire and share factual information on issues of youth health and development.
 The positive results of the peer education program are seen in the ever-increasing demand to establish similar clubs in other secondary schools.

 Complementing the HLPCs, are activities organized at AHI’s youth centre, providing young people with age-appropriate information, counselling and opportunities to develop skills that promote positive health practices and responsible decision making about their sexuality.

 AHI is also collaborating with the Lagos State Ministry of Education to implement the National Family Life and HIV Education curriculum in over 300 public junior secondary schools in the state.